beodw/GrossSalAPI/README.md

 #### 2. net: The desired net amount must be a number.

 #### 3. pensionTier: The pension tier.
 Must be a string.
 Following the instruction in the previous section will set the following accepted values: 'tier 1', 'tier 2', or 'tier 3'

+#### An exmaple request may look like this: 0.0.0.0:3000/api/calculateGross/?net=1482&totalAllowance=100&pensionTier=tier 1

 # Integration Testing